-72. EG will report to the World Bank semi-annually on the environmental and social performance under the Project.
-Reporting will include quantitative information and analysis of environmental and social due diligence applied by EG and Contractor Organizations under sub-component 1.1 and by PFIs under sub-components 1.2 and 1.3.
-The reports will include information on the number of micro-grant applications and subprojects screened and reviewed by each Contractor Organizations /PFI, risk categorization of these applications/subprojects, status of adherence to the project ESMS, including on the environmental and social performance of PFIs.
-The templates for regular semi-annual reports and any ad-hoc notifications (on accidents, etc.) will be detailed in the POM (See Annex 9 for basic guidance).
-The World Bank will provide prior review of all subprojects up to six months after Effectiveness, at which time the Bank and EG will review the possibility of transitioning to post review for some, most, or all of the subprojects.
-The details of prior and post review will be described in the POM.
-Oversight on the environmental and social performance of under sub-components 1.1, 1.2 and 1.3 will be part of the World Bank's support to the Project implementation.
+1.3 EG shall report to the World Bank semi-annually on the environmental and social performance under the Project.
+Reporting includes quantitative information and analysis of environmental and social due diligence applied by EG and by PFIs under sub-components 1.2 and 1.3.
+The reports include information on the number of micro-grant applications and subprojects screened and reviewed by each Contractor Organizations / PFI, risk categorization of these applications / subprojects, status of adherence to the project ESMS, including on the environmental and social performance of PFIs.
+The templates for regular semi-annual reports and any ad-hoc notifications (on accidents, etc.) are detailed in the POM (See Annex 5 for basic guidance).
+The World Bank provided prior review of environmental and social documentation of all subprojects later switching to post review of the selected subprojects.
+The details of prior and post review are described in the POM.
+Oversight on the environmental and social performance under sub-components 1.2 and 1.3 is part of the World Bank's support to the Project implementation.